-1. Check the appropriate box : [X] Preliminary Info ormation Statement [] Definitive In forr mation Statement 2.
+1. Check the appropriate box : [] Preliminary Info ormation Statement [X] Definitive In fori mation Statement 2.
 Name of Registrant as specified in its charter : ORIENTAL PETROLEUM AND MINERALS CORPORATION 3.
 Province, country or other jurisdiction of incorporation or organization : Metro Manila, Philippines 4.
 SEC Identification Number : SEC Registration No. 40058 5.
 BIR Tax Identification Code : TIN No. 000-483-747-000 6.
-Address of principal office : 34th Floor, Robinsons Equitable Tower, One ADB Avenue, Ortigas Center, Pasig City 7.
+Address of principal office : 34th Floor, Robinsons Equitable Tower, ADB Avenue corner Poveda Road, Ortigas Center, Pasig City, Metro Manila 7.
 Registrant's telephone number, including area code : (632) 633-7631 to 40 8.
-Date, time and place of the meeting of security holders : June 27, 2019 3:00 P.M.
-Sapphire AB 4th Floor, Crowne Plaza Galleria Manila, Ortigas Avenue, corner One ADB Avenue, Quezon City 9.
-Approximate date on which the Information Statement is first to be sent or given to security holders : June 5, 2019
+Date, time and place of the meeting of security holders : June 25, 2020 3:00 P.M.
+Board Room, 42nd Floor, Robinsons Equitable Tower, ADB Avenue corner Poveda Road, Ortigas Center, Pasig City, Metro Manila 9.
+Approximate date on which the Information Statement, Management Report, Annual Report and other pertinent reports will be published through alternative mode of distribution through the Corporation's website and PSE Edge: : June 3, 2020

-10. Securities registered pursuant to Sections 8 and 12 of the Code or Sections 4 and 8 of the RSA (information on number of shares and amount of debt is applicable only to corporate registrants): Title of Each Class Number of Shares of Common Stock Outstanding Co ommon Stock, P0.01 par value 200 Billion 11.
-Are any or all of registrant's securities es listed on a Stock Exchange?
-Yes X No Oriental Petroleum and Minerals Corporation's common stock is listed in the Philippine Stock Exchange.
+10. Securities registered pursuant to Sections 8 and 12 of the Code or Sections 4 and 8 of RSA (information on number of shares and amount of debt is applicable only to corpor registrants): Title of Each Class Number of Shares of Common Stock Outstanding C ommon Stock, P0.01 par value 200 Billion 11.
+Are any or all of registrant's securities listed on a Stock Exchange?
+Yes X No

+Oriental Petroleum and Minerals Corporation's common stock is listed in the Philippine Stock Exchange.

-I. GENERAL INFORMATION
+A. GENERAL INFORMATION

+Item 1.
 Date, Time and Place of Meeting of Security Holders

-Date, time and place of meeting June 27, 2019
+Date, time and place of meeting

+June 25, 2020